berrak/virtualbox/README.md

 Oracle: virtualbox-4.2.16

-### Setting up each VM with NAT (not bridged networking)
+### Set up each VM with NAT (not bridged networking)

 If not already done so, install a VM with the VirtualBox wizard (use *New* button) and use NAT (which is the default networking setup).

-Once the Debian installer starts, and with the site manifest as is, use 'web', 'mojo', 'php', 'hard', 'ruby' and 'python' as the *host name*, and here I use 'vbox.tld' as the VM *domain name*.
-Note that each VM domain *must* use the same domain name to deploy one universal site manifest for all VM's.
+Once the Debian installer starts, and with the site manifest as is, use 'web', 'mojo', 'php', 'hard', 'ruby', 'python'. 'cobol' and 'java' as the *host name*, and here I use 'vbox.tld' as the VM *domain name*.
+Note that each VM domain *must* use the same domain name to deploy one site manifest for all VM's.

 Install *openssh-server* on each guest VM to provide secure access from host.
 There is no requirement to install Oracles' guest additions to share files.